When you start working here there will be a lot for you to take in. This is some useful information that will help you to feel at home quicker.

 We promote diversity and inclusiveness through a range of activities and initiatives, for example, we have childcare, prayer and contemplation facilities, a range of flexible working initiatives and a range of staff networks.
 Further information can be obtained from the Equality and Policy Unit.

 As a new member of staff, you can request a mentor to support you here.

 Parking at the University is limited and permits are based on a points system.
-If youd like to apply for a parking space you will need to fill out this form.
+If youd like to apply for a parking space you can do so here.
 If youre disabled and a blue badge holder, you need to ring car parking on extension 35491 to arrange an appointment to get a permit.
-If you're disabled and dont have a blue badge you should contact the Estates Helpdesk on extension 35555 or by email at firstname.lastname@example.org.
+If you're disabled and dont have a blue badge you should contact the Estates Helpdesk on extension 35555 or by email at email@example.com.

 Leeds has a compact city